blekenbleu/blekenbleu.github.io/Arduino/index.md

      If so, then perhaps that sketch is not correctly opening a Serial connection.
      Otherwise, it may be trying to use inappropriate pins
      or a wrong board definition
+   - If ANY simple sketch downloads and still is recognized by Arduino,
+     then you very likely use the correct board definition.
    - Does the blink sketch actually blink the LED as expected?
-     Something similar happened to me when compiling and loading a sketch
+     If not, something similar happened to me when compiling and loading a sketch
-     with not quite the correct board selected.
+     with an incorrect board selected.
      To check whether the correct board is selected, build and load an example sketch
      *specific to the selected board*:
      `File -> Examples -> (examples for selected board type)`:
      ![](examples.png)
-   - If that sketch works for you, then your other sketches may use pin[s]
+   - If ANY sketch works for you, then your other sketches may use pin[s]
      that Arduino expects to use for communication and control.
      It is important to locate, if possible, an diagram showing
      how pins on **your** module are assigned for Arduino.
+   - Another possiblity is that your sketch enables pins in some way
+     that causes the STM32 processor to lock up or be too busy to respond to Arduino.
+     Debugging that might require moving suspect pin initializations from setup() to some separate routine that gets called
+     only after the sketch receives input from e.g. Serial Monitor.
    - Another trick for Arduino to work with downloaded sketches:
-     *those sketches MUST correctly open communications as Arduino expects,*
+     *those sketches SHOULD correctly open communications as Arduino expects,*
      even if sketch function does not otherwise need it.
      For Blue Pill, that amounts to having, in setup(), something like:
 ```